 (Cover photo by Michael Cala)

 Called “one of the best singers of her generation” by Christine Lavin, folksinger and jewelry designer Mara Levine has been creating beautiful interpretations of fine traditional and contemporary folk songs for many years.
 She has an ear for both new songs and for classics that can be reshaped to sound fresh and new.

 Layering one harmony line on top of another, she creates rich tapestries of sound and emotion.
-Levine’s version of Bob Franke’s “Straw Against the Chill” with Joe Jencks and her arrangement of Paul Simon’s “Leaves That Are Green” with Gathering Time have been well-received by folk DJs and appear on Jewels and Harmony.
+Levine’s version of Bob Franke’s “Straw Against the Chill” with Joe Jencks and her arrangement of Paul Simon’s “Leaves That Are Green” with Gathering Time both reached #1 as singles on the Folk Chart and appear on Jewels and Harmony.

-Jewels and Harmony was the #3 album played on folk radio for 2013. it was included for consideration on the Official Grammy Ballot for best Folk Album for 2013, and Cover Lay Down named it #4 on their top ten list of best cover albums for 2013.
+Jewels and Harmony was the #3 album played on folk radio for 2013.
+In addition, Cover Lay Down named it #4 on their top ten list of best cover albums for 2013.